NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Knee; knee

-Downs is considered questionable, but he hasn't practiced at all this week since re-aggravating the injury in the first half of last Sunday's win at Carolina.
+Downs is considered questionable, but he hasn't practiced at all this week since reaggravating an injury in the first half of last Sunday's win at Carolina.
 The Colts are particularly thin at the position and might have to turn to Isaiah McKenzie at slot receiver.

 Franklin, the NFL's leading tackler, missed a rare game last week but seems likely to return against the New England Patriots.
-The Colts turned to backup Segun Olubi in Franklin's absence, but after a limited practice on Thursday and full participation on Friday, Franklin seems a good bet to suit up.
+The Colts turned to backup Segun Olubi in his absence, but after a limited practice Thursday and full participation Friday, Franklin seems likely to suit up. -- Stephen Holder

 Kendre Miller, RB, New Orleans Saints